OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-02.md

 ## 2 Timothy 2:1

-You therefore, my son, be strong in the grace that is in Christ Jesus.
+Therefore, my son, draw strength from the grace that is in Christ Jesus.

 ## 2 Timothy 2:2